 Author avatarBrian Smith6 minute read

 Checking document visibility gives you insight into how visitors are interacting with your pages and can provide hints about the status of your applications.
-The Page Visibility API lets you find out the visibility of a page and set up event listeners to do something when page visiblity changes.
+The Page Visibility API lets you find out the visibility of a page and set up event listeners to do something when page visibility changes.
 Let's look at what page visibility means, how you can use this API, and some common pitfalls to avoid.

 What's the Page Visibility API?